stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-I think, like, it's very, very little as we've talked about.
+I think it's very, very little as we've talked about.
 And I think we will pretty much try and keep that in season two.
 I think, since the show's inception, we've ended up with a lot more plot than we thought we might.

 #### BEN